jgraving/DeepPoseKit/DEVELOPMENT.md

 Annotation module `deepposekit.annotate`
 ------
 - [ ] Add support for `deepposekit.annotate.Annotator` to edit DeepLabCut formatted data `deepposekit.io.DLCDataGenerator`.
 Ensure this does not destroy compatibility with DLC.
-- [ ] Remove extra step of initializing a skeleton and remove `deepposekit.annotate.Skeleton`
+- [ ] Remove extra step of initializing a skeleton and remove `deepposekit.annotate.Skeleton`, as this is confusing and not all that helpful.
 - [ ] Abstract `deepposekit.annotate.gui.GUI` and `deepposekit.annotate.Annotator` to use new `deepposekit.io.BaseGenerator` with abstracted data IO
-- [ ] Develop submodule `deepposekit.annotate.outliers` with functions for identifying outlier data for adding to data sets
+- [ ] Develop submodule `deepposekit.annotate.outliers` with tools for identifying outlier data for adding to data sets

 Models modules `deepposekit.models`
 ------
 - [x] Add `MobileNetV2` and `DenseNet` backbones to `deepposekit.models.DeepLabCut`
+- [ ] Add pretrained `DenseNet` frontend to `StackedDenseNet` model
 - [ ] Support arbitrary image sizes (not just powers of 2) with `tf.keras.layers.ZeroPaddding2D`
-- [ ] Support dynamic image sizes with with automatic size inference. **Is this possible without reducing functionality?**
+- [ ] Support dynamic image sizes with with automatic padding at inference. **Is this possible without reducing functionality?**

 Examples and Documentation
 ------